uxlabspk/WindeployQt/Readme.md

     * Open qt creator and open project.
     * Build it.
-    * If you are using different version of Qt so you must have to insert the correct location of Qt in constructor.

 ## Usage:
     * Click on browse button to browse the .exe file.